boazbk/crypto/lec_00_0_foreword.md

 >   resolve."* Edgar Allan Poe, 1841

-Cryptography - the art or science of "secret writing" - has been around for several millenia, and for almost all of that time Edgar Allan Poe's quote above held true.
+Cryptography - the art or science of "secret writing" - has been around for several millennia, and for almost all of that time Edgar Allan Poe's quote above held true.
 Indeed, the history of cryptography is littered with the figurative corpses of cryptosystems believed secure and then broken, and sometimes with the actual corpses of those who have mistakenly placed their faith in these cryptosystems.
 Yet, something changed in the last few decades.
-New cryptosystems have been found that have not been broken despite being subjected to immense efforts involving both human ingenuity and computational power on a scale that completely dwarves the "crypto breakers" of Poe's time.
+New cryptosystems have been found that have not been broken despite being subjected to immense efforts involving both human ingenuity and computational power on a scale that completely dwarfs the "crypto breakers" of Poe's time.
 Even more amazingly, these cryptosystem are not only seemingly unbreakable, but they also achieve this under much harsher conditions.
 Not only do today's attackers have more computational power but they also have more data to work with.
 In Poe's age, an